 According to the Wall Street Journal, hiring the right people is the single best way to reduce employee turnover and ultimately nurture loyalty and a better bottom line, but in an increasingly mobile workforce, many young employees have little desire to follow the once standard career path: starting with a company at a young age and remaining there through retirement.
 Not only is this approach seen as unrealistic, many employees feel it lacks the excitement and challenge they desire.
+Company loyalty has evolved.

 Today’s employees have a tendency to bounce around from job to job in search of higher paychecks and better titles, even when these constant shifts are not in their long-term best interest.